elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 ## Lan VS VLAN

 LAN/SUBNET:
-- Lan is a broadcast domain under single switch
+- Lan is a broadcast domain under **single** switch
 - Group based on switch/hub (physically)
 - Traffic between LAN is routed using a router

 VLAN:
 - Broadcast domain created by one or more switches
-- Group based on logical function, department or application
+- Group based on **logical** function, department or application
-- 20 percent to 40 percent of work force mvoes every year
+- 20 percent to 40 percent of work force moves every year
-- Traffic can be routed between VLAN with a router
+- Traffic **can** be routed between VLAN with a router

 ![CS3103-2-26.PNG]({{site.baseurl}}/img/CS3103-2-26.PNG)